Jack Dazley is a researcher in environmental science and biology.

 Enforcement can also be observed between legume (Fabaceae) plant roots and Rhizobium bacteria.
 Rhizobium is a symbiotic, nitrogen fixing bacterium found in the nodules of plant roots of many different species, and converts atmospheric nitrogen (N2) into ammonium ions (NH4+) which can be further converted into nitrates (NO3-) and utilised by plants.
 In exchange, the oxygen produced as a by-product of photosynthesis is used by the rhizobia.
 Studies on sanctioning in legumes and rhizobia by Kiers et al. (2003) found that when nitrogen rich air is replaced by air rich in oxygen and argon, with nitrogen as a trace element, so the bacteria cannot carry out nitrogen fixation, the legume roots restrict the oxygen supply to the rhizobia, which subsequently dies.

-In some species, behaviours which seem cooperative can actually be manipulative behaviours, whereby for the recipient there is a benefit and no cost and for the actor there is no benefit and a cost.
+In some species, behaviours which seem cooperative can actually be manipulative behaviours, whereby for the recipient, there is a benefit and no cost, and for the actor, there is no benefit and a cost.
 This is advantageous to the manipulative individual, as the benefit is received without expending any cost in order to obtain it.
 Unsurprisingly, manipulative behaviour is common in many species across the animal kingdom.

 One example of manipulative behaviour between species is that which is exhibited by Meerkats and Fork-tailed Drongos (Dicrurus adsimilis).
 When meerkat groups are foraging, the sentry, an individual which watches out for predators, will sound an alarm call if a predator is spotted.
 Some drongo individuals living near meerkat groups have learnt to take advantage of this by mimicking sentry calls and then stealing food items found by the meerkats.

 Manipulative behaviour is common with parenthood, as bringing up young can be very costly to parents, with increasing food demands and energy usage.
-If possible, it is best to get other individuals to take care of the young, so that there is less pressure on offspring upbringing, but at the same time the genetic material of that individual is passed to the next generation.
+If possible, it is best to get other individuals to take care of the young so that there is less pressure on offspring upbringing, but at the same time, the genetic material of that individual is passed to the next generation.
 This is known as kleptoparasitism, by which the host organism is manipulated by the ‘parasite’ organism into raising young belonging to the kleptoparasitic organism.

-The common cuckoo (Cuculus canorus) is the most well known example of this, and chicks are raised by small passerines such as reed warblers.
+The common cuckoo (Cuculus canorus) is the most well-known example of this, and chicks are raised by small passerines such as reed warblers.
 However, this is known in many other species, such as the Brown-headed Cowbird (Molothrus ater) and lycaenid butterflies.
 Lycaenid butterflies, such as the common blue (Polyommatus icarus) manipulate the social systems of ant colonies to raise their young.
 The larvae of the butterflies produce pheromones which are very similar to those produced by the ant larvae, and so workers bring the larva into the nest, feeding and caring for it as they would their own larvae.
 The butterfly larvae even mimic the sound of hungry ant larvae, so workers know when to feed them.
-Once the larvae pupate, the adults then emerge and leave the colony, to start the process again.
+Once the larvae pupate, the adults then emerge and leave the colony to start the process again.
 However, the butterflies themselves can also be the victims of parasitoid wasps, which inject their eggs into the butterfly larvae.

-It has been seen that cooperative behaviour, as selfless as it may seem, is acted out in order to benefit the individual, either directly, with behaviours such as symbiosis, where the organisms benefits from its participation in a cooperative act, such as exchange of metabolic material between legumes and rhizobia, or indirectly, whereby the organism helps to maintain and pass on its own genetic material by supporting closely related individuals, for example with reciprocal behaviour in baboons and cooperative breeding in Arabian babblers.
+It has been seen that cooperative behaviour, as selfless as it may seem, is acted out in order to benefit the individual, either directly, with behaviours such as symbiosis, where the organisms benefit from their participation in a cooperative act, such as exchange of metabolic material between legumes and rhizobia, or indirectly, whereby the organism helps to maintain and pass on its own genetic material by supporting closely related individuals, for example with reciprocal behaviour in baboons and cooperative breeding in Arabian babblers.

-However, cooperation is costly, and so in many cases organisms have evolved to manipulate others in such a way that they receive the benefits of the cooperation without paying the cost, for example manipulative behaviour by nest parasites and parasitism in the ghost orchid.
+However, cooperation is costly, and so in many cases, organisms have evolved to manipulate others in such a way that they receive the benefits of the cooperation without paying the cost, for example, manipulative behaviour by nest parasites and parasitism in the ghost orchid.

 Therefore, opposing the traditional idea that many animals, particularly those living in large groups, either intraspecies or interspecies, cooperate to benefit the group, it is in fact the selfish behaviour of individuals which drive them to engage in cooperative behaviour.